 Experienced cruisers have all sorts of tricks for creating more places to store, hang or stow their belongings in small cabins.
 Consider bringing things like over-the-door shoe holders, or suction hooks that can be used to help dry out beach towels without taking up too much precious space.

-17. Don’t part with the passport
+17. Don’t Part with Your Passport

 Do not pack your passport in your luggage or you will not be let on board until they find your luggage among thousands of bags.
 Not only will you be stranded before your holiday even begins, you will probably get the stink eye from the people waiting behind you.